JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lab.md

 </p></details>
 ```

-Programming GPUs in this way is akin to using NumPy, MATLAB and other array based toolkits, which force users not to use for loops.
-There are attempts to make GPU programming in Julia more powerful without delving deeper into writing of GPU kernels.
-One of the attempts is [`Tulio.jl`](https://github.com/mcabbott/Tullio.jl), which uses macros to annotate parallel for loops, similar to [`OpenMP`](https://www.openmp.org/)'s `pragma` intrinsics, which can be compiled to GPU as well.
+Programming GPUs in this way is akin to using NumPy, MATLAB and other array based toolkits, which
+force users not to use for loops.
+There are attempts to make GPU programming in Julia more powerful
+without delving deeper into writing of GPU kernels.
+One of the attempts is
+[`Tulio.jl`](https://github.com/mcabbott/Tullio.jl), which uses macros to annotate parallel for
+loops, similar to [`OpenMP`](https://www.openmp.org/)'s `pragma` intrinsics, which can be compiled
+to GPU as well.

 Note also that Julia's `CUDA.jl` is not a tensor compiler.
-With the exception of broadcast fusion, which is easily transferable to GPUs, there is no optimization between different kernels from the compiler point of view.
-Furthermore, memory allocations on GPU are handled by Julia's GC, which is single threaded and often not as aggressive, therefore similar application code can have different memory footprints on the GPU.
+With the exception of broadcast fusion,
+which is easily transferable to GPUs, there is no optimization between different kernels from the
+compiler point of view.
+Furthermore, memory allocations on GPU are handled by Julia's GC, which is
+single threaded and often not as aggressive, therefore similar application code can have different
+memory footprints on the GPU.

-Nowadays there is a big push towards simplifying programming of GPUs, mainly in the machine learning community, which often requires switching between running on GPU/CPU to be a one click deal.
-However this may not always yield the required results, because the GPU's computation model is different from the CPU, see [lecture](@ref gpu_lecture).
-This being said Julia's `Flux.jl` framework does offer such capabilities [^2]
+Nowadays there is a big push towards simplifying programming of GPUs, mainly in the machine learning
+community, which often requires switching between running on GPU/CPU to be a one click deal.
+However
+this may not always yield the required results, because the GPU's computation model is different
+from the CPU, see [lecture](@ref gpu_lecture).
+This being said e.g. Julia's `Flux.jl` framework does
+offer such capabilities [^2]

 ```julia
 using Flux, CUDA